-Executive Vice President, Industrial & Energy Technology Ganesh Ramaswamy is the Executive Vice President, Industrial & Energy Technology.
+NameAgePosition and BackgroundRegina Jones52Chief Legal Officer Regina Jones is the Chief Legal Officer of the Company.
+Prior to joining the Company in May 2020, she served as Executive Vice President, General Counsel and Corporate Secretary for Delek U.S. Holdings, Inc and Delek Logistics Partners LP from May 2018 to April 2020.
+Prior to that, she worked at Schlumberger as General Counsel for the Land Rigs product line from June 2016 to May 2018 and in various international legal roles in France, Malaysia and the United States from 2005 to 2018.Ganesh Ramaswamy54Executive Vice President, Industrial & Energy Technology Ganesh Ramaswamy is the Executive Vice President, Industrial & Energy Technology.
 Prior to joining the Company in January 2023, he served as President of Global Services for Johnson Controls.
 Prior to joining Johnson Controls, he served at Danaher Corporation in various executive roles including Senior Vice President of High Growth Markets at Beckman Coulter Diagnostics; President of Videojet Technologies; and Group Executive for Marking & Coding.
 Earlier in his career, Ramaswamy held executive roles at Hoya Corporation.
-He began his career in product development and general management for GE Global Research and GE Healthcaré.
+He began his career in product development and general management for GE Global Research and GE Healthcare.